6 Common Hot Flash Triggers

 What Are Some Common Hot Flash Triggers?

-Alcohol is one of the strongest reasons you may feel hot flashes, especially if you drink very often.
-Alcohol is one of the many beverages that causes something called vasodilation, which is the process of expanding blood vessels.
+Alcohol is one of the strongest hot flash triggers, especially if you drink very often.
+Alcohol causes something called vasodilation, which is the process of expanding blood vessels.
 When this expansion occurs, it causes a rush of blood to surge throughout the body, which naturally raises body temperature.

 The area of the brain known as the hypothalamus is responsible for regulating body temperature.
-During menopause, the drop in the sex hormones and estrogen affects the hypothalamus’ ability to regulate body temperature and registers even the slightest changes in temperature with extreme sensitivity.
+During menopause, the drop in the sex hormones, especially estrogen, affects the hypothalamus’ ability to regulate body temperature and registers even the slightest changes in temperature with extreme sensitivity.
 Alcohol raises your temperature and can cause the hypothalamus to cause a hot flash in an attempt to cool down the body with sweat.

 It also takes a long time for caffeine to be metabolized by the body.
 One six-ounce cup of coffee in the morning can take up to 12 hours for the body to metabolize and expel.
-This means that the likelihood of experiencing multiple hot flashes throughout the day increases.
+This means that if you consume a lot of caffeine, even early in the day, the likelihood of experiencing multiple hot flashes throughout the day increases.

 3. Spicy Food

 Spicy food, though delicious, is another hot flash culprit.
 Chili peppers, jalapeños, and other hot peppers are also vasodilators.
 They raise body temperature by increasing the speed at which blood flows through the cardiovascular system.
 Additionally, spicy foods increase levels of hormones like adrenaline.
 When you eat something with spice, like an herb or a pepper, your brain registers the heat that your tongue experiences as if it is, quite literally, on fire.
-This causes your brain to warn the rest of your body to release adrenaline and decrease feelings of pain in the only effective way the body knows how.
+This causes your brain to warn the rest of your body to release adrenaline and decrease feelings of pain.
 However, this process is also a double-edged sword with unwanted side effects, as it causes both your heart rate and blood pressure to rise, which can cause a hot flash.

 4. Warm Weather